There is a common phrase that makes me want to pull my hair out:

-There is a great number of people that genuinely believe that rich people only contribute to society when they cut a check to Uncle Sam.
+There is a great number of people that genuinely believe that wealthy individuals only contribute to society when they cut a check to Uncle Sam.

 Go ahead and ask somebody like that to venture a guess as to what percentage of all income tax collected by the US federal government is paid by people in the 1%.